aws-solutions-library-samples/guidance-for-designing-resilient-applications-with-amazon-aurora-and-amazon-rds-proxy/README.md

 ## Prerequisites

 * Pick a unique-looking stack name (suggest all-caps with whole words describing what the stack does).
 These will become the prefix for all the resources the stack creates
 * Pick a database username and password you'd like the demo to use for the Aurora databases it creates.
-Please be aware that the password must be longer than 8 characters and no special characters
+Please be aware that the password must be longer than 8 characters and no special characters.
+The username can't be a Postgres keyword (like "admin")
 * Provide a valid email ID to receive temporary password for the Demo app

 ## Deployment Steps